RejuSamJohn/Cosmological-Simulations/index.md

 where YT_DEST will be the folder created by the install script containing a yt installation (usually yt-conda).

-now append your ~/.bashrc with:
+now append (_if you wish to make this Python distribution as the default Python distribution. **We recommend to use a virtual environment, which will be discussed below**_) your ~/.bashrc with:

 `export PATH=/path/to/YT_DEST/bin:$PATH`